 Margy Meath joined the GRC faculty as an adjunct professor in 2009 and a full time Visiting Assistant Professor in 2011.
 She received her BSW from Nazareth College and MSW from Syracuse University, and has over 30 years of experience working in the health and mental health field in a variety of administrative, supervisory and service positions.
 Professor Meath also works as a consultant and trainer providing a wide range of workshops and trainings to public and private not-for-profit professionals, organizations and teams across New York and beyond.
 Professor Meath has a special interest in the topics of mental health recovery, person-centered planning, organizational development, supervision, leadership and hospice.
-Professor Meath currently teaches Practice I, Interdisciplinary Health Practice III and IV, Diagnostic Process, and Advanced Standing Integrative Seminar
+Professor Meath currently teaches Practice I, Interdisciplinary Health Practice III and IV, Diagnostic Process, and Advanced Standing Integrative Seminar.

 Coordinator of Admissions, Registration and Student Services

 Brad Snyder joined the GRC MSW Program in 2010.
 As the Coordinator of Admissions, Registration and Student Services for the MSW Program, he assists students with registration, represents the program at various information sessions, and ensures student success through working with faculty and collaborating with various departments on both the Nazareth College campus and the main campus.
-He was previously the Facility Assistant and Events & Outreach Coordinator at the Metro Center.
+He was previously the Facility Assistant and Events & Outreach Coordinator at Brockport Downtown.
 He received an AAS from Monroe Community College in Liberal Studies, a BS in Sociology and an MPA from The College at Brockport.

 Coordinator of Undergraduate Field Education

-Office: 3104 Morgan Building
+Office: 258 Brown Building

-Tricia Snyder joined thesocial work department in 2015.
+Tricia Snyder joined The Department of Social Work in 2015.
 An alumnus of our Greater Rochester Collaborative Master of Social Work program, she also completed a Leadership Education in Neurodevelopmental Disabilities (LEND) fellowship at the University of Rochester.
 She is the Director of Field Education for the Undergraduate Social Work Department and teaches in the areas of social/economic justice, policy, and clinical practice at in both our undergraduate and graduate programs.
 As a Licensed Master Social Worker, her professional practice includes continued work for public and private institutions on diversity and inclusion, strategic planning, Systems of Care, Response to Intervention (RTI) models as well as individual and organizational development.
 She serves on several community projects related to positive youth development and social/economic justice.